 Maron was silent for a moment, clearly thinking of how to respond.
 “What about your studies?” he finally asked.

 “I’m not worried about it,” I assured him.
-“You said that I’m going to need to learn how to run this mansion, right?
+“You said that I’m going to need to learn how to run this manor, right?
 Isn’t this a great time to watch you in action?”

 He looked at me for a long moment before finally giving a firm nod.
 “I guess you’re right.”